Macchina-CLI/macchina/README_CARGO.md

 > Package count: __Pacman only__, as it will print __0__ for distributions that use any other package manager.
 Support for other package managers is on its way.

-## Macchina supports the following arguments
+## Macchina supports the following arguments:

 `--no-color / -n` - Disable colors